george-lyons/OB/README.md

 This algorithm ensures that the most competitive orders are matched first while maintaining fairness by honoring the sequence of order submissions.

+#### Market Order Scenario

+Definition: A market order is an instruction to buy or sell immediately at the best available current price.
+Market order will fill at the best available prices in the order book, potentially consuming multiple price levels until the entire quantity is matched.
+If you place a market buy order for 2 million units:

+* 1 million units might be filled at $50.
+* 500,000 units at $51.
+* 500,000 units at $52.

+The buyer ends up paying an average price that may be higher than the initial lowest price because the order consumes all available liquidity across multiple price levels.

+#### Limit Order Scenarios

+Definition: A limit order specifies the maximum price a buyer is willing to pay (or the minimum price a seller is willing to accept).
+Price Cap: The order will only be executed at the specified price or better (lower for buy orders, higher for sell orders).

+#### Scenario Setup
+- **Buy Limit Order**: 2 million units at $52 (maximum price)
+- **Sell Orders in the Book**:
+    - 1 million units at $50
+    - 500,000 units at $51
+    - 1 million units at $52

+##### Matching Process
+1. **First Match**:
+    - 1 million units at $50
+    - **Remaining Order**: 1 million units at $52

+2. **Second Match**:
+    - 500,000 units at $51
+    - **Remaining Order**: 500,000 units at $52

+3. **Final Match**:
+    - 500,000 units at $52
+    - **Remaining Order**: None (order fully filled)

+- **Total Cost**: $101.5 million
+- **Average Price Paid**: $50.75 per unit

 ### Improvements and TODOS:

 Overall this is a basic implementation to demonstrate the algorithms